 - Windows XP does not support H.264 MPEG-4 encoded video.
 As most video on Dartfish.tv is encoded as MPEG-4, your only solution is to update your computer.
 Sorry!

 - Try a different browser.
 Opera does not support H.264 and so cannot be used.
-All other browsers are not tested by Dartfish.
+All browsers other that Chrome, Microsoft Edge, Firefox, Internet Explorer and Safari are not tested by Dartfish.